Pryor Road Improvements

 Hook Road to Longview Road

-The City of Lee’s Summit is designing infrastructure improvements for the Pryor Road corridor from Longview Road to Hook Road, a project that was approved by voters with the passage of the 2017 sales tax initiative.
+The City of Lee’s Summit is designing infrastructure improvements for the Pryor Road corridor from Longview Road to Hook Road, a project approved by voters with the passage of the 2017 sales tax initiative.
 The project goals are to enhance safety, improve roadway operations, provide pedestrian and bicycle amenities, and facilitate growth and livability for residents in southwest Lee’s Summit.

 Specific corridor improvements are illustrated below.
 These include roadway widening to two lanes in each direction with curb and gutter and enclosed storm drainage, additional turn lanes and signal improvements, a divided median, improved roadway lighting, added pedestrian and cycling features such as continuous sidewalk and multiuse path, utility relocations, and access management modifications.